technosophos/glowbear/README.md

 ## Usage

-Edit your `~/.config/glowbear/glowbear.yaml` file to contain the buttons and commands you want to run.

 Build it the first time with `npm install && npm build` or `yarn install && yarn build`

+Create/edit your `~/.config/glowbear/glowbear.yaml` file to contain the buttons and commands you want to run.

 Run with `npm start` or `yarn start`.